Jinwinsor/calorie-count-/README.md

 This app is a Django-based application that enables users to effortlessly track their daily calorie intake and maintain a healthy and balanced diet.

  <h3>Hi!🖐️</h3>
- <h3>I made an expense tracker with using Django, tailwindCSS, and JavaScript(JSON).
+ <h4>I made a calorie count app with using Django, tailwindCSS, and JavaScript(JSON).
 It displays your expenses categorized by categories and dates.</h3>

 <img src="https://github-readme-stats.vercel.app/api/top-langs?username=Jinwinsor&show_icons=true&locale=en&layout=compact&theme=chartreuse-dark" alt="ovi" />